orhs-apcs/syllabus/README.md

 Students will be learning all levels of the Java language including basic syntax, declaration of variables, if-else statements, for, while, and do-while loops, library classes, and GUI (graphical user interface) tools.
 This course will be especially helpful to students contemplating careers in computer science, business, statistics, insurance and engineering.
 Students may earn college credit by successfully passing the Computer Science Advanced Placement Exam in May.

-## Class Expectation
+## Class Expectations

 * Come prepared (Arrive on time, have all assignments completed.
 Use bathroom before entering classroom.)
 * Be polite (Speak respectfully to teachers and students.
 Do not disrupt another student’s learning.)
 * Be productive (Complete all warm-ups and assignments on time.
 Be an active learner.
 Take notes.
 No distractions.
 No sleeping.)
 * No food or drinks are allowed in the lab at any time.
 * Follow all Oak Ridge rules including the [Honor Code](#apcs-honor-code).
 * Unless otherwise instructed by the teacher, students shall turn off, not use, and keep out of sight cell phones and other signaling devices during the class period.
 Furthermore, any listening, recording, or videotaping of peers, teachers, or visitor to the classroom without prior consent is prohibited.
-Consequences follow ORHS policy as stated in student handbook
+Consequences follow ORHS policy as stated in student handbook.
+* AP Exam
+    * All AP Computer Science students are expected to take the AP exam in May.
+Students with a financial need may request assistance from the counseling office.
+The 3 hour AP exam consists of 40 multiple choice questions and 4 free response questions.
+You’ll have 90 minutes to complete the multiple choice section and 90 minutes to complete the free response section.
+Both sections are worth half of your final score.
+* Absences
+    * Absent work is given two days to complete for every day missed.
+It is always the student’s responsibility to determine what they missed when absent.

 ## APCS Honor Code